aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/overview.md

 #### Slack

-- [**#ansible | #arista** on Network to Code Slack](http://slack.networktocode.com/) - Good for quick chats.
+- [**#arista** on Network to Code Slack](http://slack.networktocode.com/) - Good for quick chats.
 Avoid any discussion that might need to be referenced later, as the chat history isn't retained long.

 #### GitHub